-The sponsor must obtain a fiscal note before the Second Reading of any nonappropriations bill that would directly or indirectly increase spending of state funds; increase or reduce state revenues; increase spending by or change revenues to units of local government, school districts, or community college districts; revise the distribution of state aid among any such units; or amend the Mental Health and Developmental Disabilities Code or the Developmental Disability and Mental Disability Services Act.
+Fiscal The sponsor must obtain a fiscal note before the Second Reading of any nonappropriations bill that would directly or indirectly increase spending of state funds; increase or reduce state revenues; increase spending by or change revenues to units of local government, school districts, or community college districts; revise the distribution of state aid among any such units; or amend the Mental Health and Developmental Disabilities Code or the Developmental Disability and Mental Disability Services Act.
 The sponsor is to send a copy of the bill to the agency whose costs or duties would be most affected, asking it to prepare a fiscal note.
 That agency is to furnish a note within 5 calendar days unless the sponsor authorizes an extension due to the bill's complexity.
 The note is to provide an estimate of the immediate and possible long-range fiscal effects of the bill.
 Another provision says that if a bill would authorize capital expenditures, or appropriate funds for them, the Governor's Office of Management and Budget is to prepare a fiscal note projecting the principal and interest payments in each year that would be required to finance the spending.
-Similar projections are to be made for any bill to authorize bond issuance.
-Legislators' opinions on the accuracy of estimates in a fiscal note sometimes depend on whether the legislators support or oppose the bill to which it relates.
+Similar projections are to be made for any bill to authorize bond issuance.36

-Pension Impact Notes If a bill would amend the Illinois Pension Code or the State Pension Funds Continuing Appropriation Act, the Clerk of the House or Secretary of the Senate is to send a copy to the Commission on Government Forecasting and Accountability, asking it to provide a pension impact note within 7 days.
+Pension If a bill would amend the Illinois Pension Code or the State Pension Funds Impact Notes Continuing Appropriation Act, the Clerk of the House or Secretary of the Senate is to send a copy to the Commission on Government Forecasting and Accountability, asking it to provide a pension impact note within 7 days.
 Such a note describes the immediate and long-range financial effects of proposed changes to public pension systems.
 The Commission may also comment on the merits of the bill.
 Analysis of a bill that would affect pension systems for non-Chicago firefighters or police officers may include impacts on specific municipalities.
-Copies of the note go to the Presiding Officer and Minority Leader of each house; the Clerk and Secretary; the chairperson of the committee in each house that considers pension bills; the sponsor; and the legislator (if any) who asked for the note.
+Copies of the note go to the Presiding Officer and Minority Leader of each house; the Clerk and Secretary; the chairperson of the committee in each house that considers pension bills; the sponsor; and the legislator (if any) who asked for the note.37